trent-gill/portfolio/README.md

 ### 13. Turn in work to the Dropbox

 The submission needs to be turned in by Thursday, June 3, 2016.
 You will need to turn in exported PDFs of both documents.
-If you don't remember how to export to a PDF, please re-watch the [Lynda video on creating PDFs](http://www.lynda.com/Illustrator-tutorials/Introduction-Graphic-Design/161817-2.html?org=ou.edu).
+If you don't remember how to export to a PDF, please re-watch the <a href="http://www.lynda.com/Illustrator-tutorials/Introduction-Graphic-Design/161817-2.html?org=ou.edu" target="_blank">Lynda video on creating PDFs</a>.

 ## Week 4